Intolerance to gluten is the most common food sensitivity. Use this page to find out if you are suffering from it, and what to do if you are.

 This is because celiac disease does long term damage to your digestive system.
 Over time, this damage can have a serious affect on your health.

-The diagnosis of coeliac disease
+The diagnosis of celiac disease is not easy

 This is because a damaged intestine cannot extract important nutrients from your food.
 When you consider that between 92 and 97% of the nutrients from your food is absorbed in the intestines it is vital that this organ functions properly.

 The longer you go un-diagnosed the worse the damage to your intestines will be.